 Student health and wellness is a top priority as we know that law school can be a stressful endeavor.
 If you find that you are in need of additional assistance to help balance the many priorities that students have, please contact Lauren Berger at firstname.lastname@example.org

 UNH Law has partnered with Riverbend Community Mental Health to provide a drop-in counselor for students once a week.
-Our counselor is Emily Turcotte and she has been working with the law school students since 2019.
+Our counselor is Emily Turcotte, and she has been working with the law school students since 2018.
 Emily’s hours and availability are announced each week via email.
-To set-up an appointment outside of the drop-in hours, students can call the Riverbend Admissions line at 603-228-1600 and share that they are a law student who would like to meet with Emily.
+To set up an appointment outside of the drop-in hours for ongoing therapy, students can call the Riverbend Admissions line at 603-228-1600, option 1, and share that they are a law student who would like to meet with Emily.
 Riverbend takes all forms of insurance.

 Additional counselors can be found in the Health Resources listed below

 The University of New Hampshire School of Law requires all students to maintain health and accidental insurance while at UNH School of Law.
 You will receive information about student health insurance plans in the summer.

 For families with children, the state of New Hampshire offers the NH Healthy Kids Program, which provides access to low-cost and free health coverage options for uninsured children and teens.

 All students that are in the U.S. on an F1 or J1 visa and are enrolled in a degree program at UNH School of Law are required to enroll in the UNH Student Health Benefits Plan (SHBP).

 We have partnered with the Granite YMCA to provide students discounted memberships during the fall, spring and summer semesters for $100 each semester.
 You can visit the Concord location to sign-up.
 View the partnership flyer!

 Check out some other fitness centers in the Concord area!

 Starting July 16, 2022, everyone across the United States will be able to dial 988 and be connected to mental health and/or substance use crisis support.